Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Started working on the tool for flavors.
 Made an initial draft of all the needed variables.
 - Coded the base architecture behind the flavors page.
 - Coded the `core` module's inputs for the flavors page.

+## 20180502

+- Coded the `layout` module's inputs for the flavors page.